gfidente/talks/README.md

-talks
+Talks
 =====

-A collection of talks I gave
+A collection of talks I gave.
+Actually, these are only the ones worth keeping around :)